Imagine you’re a scam artist looking for a vulnerable group to prey on.

 Few groups are more likely than college students to spend time online via Wi-Fi at places like coffee shops, restaurants and parks.
 Unfortunately, public Wi-Fi subjects you to all manner of potential foul play.

 Solution: Slow down hackers and ID thieves by using password protection and encryption software.
-Still, don’t ever log on to banking or other sensitive sites when on public Wi-Fi.
-And it’s not just your laptop that’s at risk.
-Do you have the same protections on your smartphone?
+Never log on to banking or other sensitive sites when on public Wi-Fi.
+If possible, avoid logging onto any website that requires you to enter a password while on public Wi-Fi.

 Know of other scams happening on campus or have a story to share?
 Use the comments section below or put it on our Facebook page.